 - From here you can preview your Team and Channel usage patterns, engagement metrics, disk space utilization etc’.

 Hopefully you have enjoyed the post.
 If so, feel free to share with with friend and colleagues over social media.
-Know additional cool Teams tips and tricks?
+Do you know additional cool Teams tips and tricks?
 Feel free to post them in the comments!
-Thanks.
+Many Thanks!